Sustainable production of biogas from waste rice straw (SubProM project)

-InfoStart date: 31 March, 2012 End date: 27 February, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 11-016AU Countries: Vietnam Thematic areas: Energy, Waste management, Lead institution: Aarhus University (AU), Denmark Aarhus University (AU), Department of Economics and Business Economics, Denmark Aarhus University (AU), Faculty of Science, Denmark Aarhus University (AU), Faculty of Science, Department of Bioscience, Denmark Can Tho University (CTU), College of Environment and Natural Resources, Department of Environmental Science, Vietnam Project website: Project coordinator: Kjeld Ingvorsen Total grant: 7,786,920 DKK Project files:
+InfoStart date: 31 December, 2012 End date: 28 February, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 11-016AU Countries: Vietnam Thematic areas: Energy, Waste management, Lead institution: Aarhus University (AU), Denmark Partner institutions: Can Tho University (CTU), Vietnam Project website: go to website (the site might be inactive) Project coordinator: Kjeld Ingvorsen Total grant: 7,786,920 DKK Project files:

 The project proposes a simple and low-cost biotechnological process (RSTM process; see 9.2) for the conversion of waste rice straw into biogas.
 It is proposed that microbial fermentation of waste rice straw could become a significant supplementary energy source in rice producing regions in Asia.
 Rice straw is a major agricultural waste product in Asia with an estimated production of approx 700 million tons/year.
 Currently most of this waste biomass resource is not utilized or recycled in a sustainable manner.